 The total number of thorax CT studies performed with contrast, without contrast, or both with and without contrast (combined studies).

 - Internal injury of chest, abdomen, and pelvis

 Professional component (PC) claims (i.e. 26 modifiers) are not included in the calculation to avoid double counting.

-The results for the measure computed on nationwide data from each data source in 2015 are as follows:
+The measure results computed on nationwide data from each data source in 2018 are as follows: